Expat Exchange

 When we asked people living in Romania about recreational activities, they mentioned:

 "In Romania, residents enjoy a variety of recreational facilities, such as parks, beaches, and outdoor sports facilities.
 Parks are a popular destination for locals, offering a variety of activities such as walking, jogging, and picnicking.
 Beaches are also a popular destination, with many offering swimming, sunbathing, and other beach activities.
 Outdoor sports facilities are also available, such as tennis courts, soccer fields, and basketball courts.
-Additionally, Romania has a number of indoor recreational facilities, such as bowling alleys, movie theaters, and arcades," said one expat.
+Additionally, Romania has a number of indoor recreational facilities, such as bowling alleys, movie theaters, and arcades," mentioned an expat living in Romania.

 What is the weather like in Romania?